norbertkeri/azul-rs/README.md

     expect_component(panel, expected);
 }
 ```
 Basically, I can write the ASCII representation of a component inside the test, and assert against that, which is really neat.
-Of course the rendering code turned out to be harder than I expected, and I have to manually fiddle with dimensions right now, but hopefully I'll get that ironed out.